rails/rails/guides/source/active_record_connection_management.md

 When spawning processes, you must do a small amount of manual database pool management.

-Let's say you you have a script that you are going to run as a working using `rails runner`, my_worker.rb.
+Let's say you you have a script that you are going to run as a worker using `rails runner`, my_worker.rb.
 In this script, you are going to start two long-running processes.
 Here's how you would go about doing that: